 In the future, I’d like to dig into the process more by conducting interviews with a range of community members about this idea of genetic memory and ancestry.
 By incorporating more stories from the community into the piece, Deviation will more richly capture this reality of the human experience and the tendrils of the past that live in all of us.

 I have restaged the work as Deviation, Twice Removed (II) for NACHMO (Nat’l Choreography Month) Boston, performed January 29, 2017 at The Dance Complex in Cambridge, MA by myself and Carolyn Harper.
-As of May 2018, this project is being adapted into a short dance film, to be shot in June and completed by September 2018.
-Myself and Harper are working with filmmaker Christopher Di Nunzio, and the shoot will take place in the Madame Sherri Forest in Chesterfield, NH with the support of the Society for the Protection of NH Forests.
-This project was funded in part by New England Foundation for the Arts’ New England Dance Fund, with generous support from the Aliad Fund at the Boston Foundation.
+This project is now being adapted into a short dance film (shot in June 2018, to premiere in Sept.
+2018), with grant support from the New England Foundation for the Arts’ New England Dance Fund.
+Read more about the film version here!